Frozen Custard Recipe

 When this creamy, delicious frozen custard touches your tongue, you are going to feel like you are in food heaven.
 After a long day, there is nothing better than settling in with a bowl of this frozen flavorful treat.
 Not only does it taste amazing, but it’s also super EASY to make too.

 Sometimes I just get a craving for a giant bowl of ice cream!
-Obviously, I am going to eat the stuff that’s filled with preservatives and loaded with refined sugar.
 So, I wanted to come up with a recipe that the entire family would enjoy while I didn’t have to worry about what was in it.
-This frozen custard is seriously drool-worthy!
-It meets all the needs of my cravings while it’s sugar-free.
-I would say that is a win at my home and it keeps the family happy too.

 How To Make Frozen Custard

-Having an ice cream machine makes making this frozen custard recipe a breeze.
-Simply give the ingredients a spin in the blender and then pour into the ice cream machine.
-Twenty minutes later you can eat your custard right from the ice cream machine if you prefer a soft-serve texture.
-Or freeze it in a separate container until it's scoopable.
+Step One: Simply give the ingredients a spin in the blender and then pour into the ice cream maker.
+Freeze according to the manufacturer’s instructions.
+Twenty minutes later, you can eat your homemade frozen custard right from the ice cream machine if you prefer a soft-serve texture.

 - Coconut – If you love coconut, it would make sense to add a sprinkle of toasted coconut to the top of your custard.
 To toast the coconut, toss it in a dry skillet until the edges brown lightly.